FREE Shipping on orders over $899

 • Primary knee osteoarthritis: It is related to aging and genetics.
 It is linked to the wear and tear of the different parts that make up the knee.

-• Secondary knee osteoarthritis: It usually occurs due to a previous injury, such as fractures or ligament injuries.
-It affects athletes and people who are overweight more.
+• Secondary knee osteoarthritis: It is usually caused by a previous injury, such as a fracture or ligament injury.
+It most commonly affects athletes and overweight people.

 • Cervical osteoarthritis or cervicoarthrosis:

-It occurs when the cartilage of the joints of the cervical spine is injured or degenerates.
+It occurs when the cartilage in the cervical spine joints is injured or degenerates.
 It is more common in people over 50 years of age.
-Sometimes it does not cause symptoms so it can go unnoticed.
+Sometimes it causes no symptoms and can therefore go unnoticed.

 Cervical osteoarthritis or cervicoarthrosis:

-It occurs when the cartilage of the joints of the cervical spine is injured or degenerates.
+It occurs when the cartilage in the cervical spine joints is injured or degenerates.
 It is more common in people over 50 years of age.
-Sometimes it does not cause symptoms so it can go unnoticed.
+Sometimes it causes no symptoms and can therefore go unnoticed.

 Hand osteoarthritis:

 It is the second most common type of osteoarthritis.
-It is very visible as it can deform the fingers, affecting writing.
-Its functionality may be affected, causing the joint to be slightly flexed or deviated.
+It is highly visible as it can deform the fingers, affecting writing.
+Functionality may be affected, causing the joint to become slightly bent or deviated.

-It affects the upper part of the leg.
-Its fundamental symptom is pain that is located in the groin and in the internal part of the muscle.
-Sometimes the discomfort can be reflected in the knee.
+It affects the upper leg.
+Its main symptom is pain located in the groin and the inner part of the muscle.
+Occasionally, the discomfort can extend to the knee.

 Lumbar osteoarthritis:

-It occurs when the cartilage in the joints of the lumbar spine is injured or degenerates.
-In most cases there is no specific cause, which is why it is considered to appear due to genetic and environmental factors.
-The most common symptom is pain when moving or overloading the lower back, which improves with rest.
+It occurs when the cartilage in the lumbar spine joints is injured or degenerates.
+In most cases, there is no specific cause; therefore, it is considered to be due to genetic and environmental factors.
+The most common symptom is pain when moving or overloading the lumbar spine, which improves with rest.

 Causes of osteoarthritis

-Cartilage, the firm, elastic tissue that protects the bones in the joints, allows them to slide over each other.
-When it breaks or wears down, bones rub together, causing osteoarthritis pain, swelling, and stiffness.
-As it progresses, bone spurs or additional bone may form around the joint, causing the ligaments and muscles around the joint to become stiffer and weaker.
+Cartilage, the firm, elastic tissue that protects bones in joints, allows them to glide over each other.
+When it breaks down or wears down, the bones rub together, causing the pain, swelling, and stiffness of osteoarthritis.
+As osteoarthritis progresses, bone spurs or extra bone can form around the joint, causing the ligaments and muscles around the joint to become stiffer and weaker.

-Inheritance: it is usually a disease that can be inherited between family members.
-According to studies, there is a 50% to 65% chance that members of a family will inherit OA.
+Heredity: It's often a disease that can be inherited through family members.
+According to studies, there's a 50% to 65% chance that family members will inherit OA.

-Overweight: Being overweight increases the risk of OA in the hip, knee, ankle and foot joints.
-This is because the extra weight causes more wear and tear.
+Overweight: Being overweight increases the risk of OA in the hip, knee, ankle, and foot joints.
+This is because the extra weight causes increased wear and tear.

-Sports: practicing them involves an impact on the joints.
+Sports: Playing sports involves impact on the joints.
 Twisting or throwing increases the risk of osteoarthritis.

 Fractures: Some fractures or joint injuries can lead to OA.

-Bleeding disorders: disorders such as hemophilia (condition where blood is slow to clot), which cause bleeding in the joint.
+Bleeding disorders: Disorders such as hemophilia (a condition where blood is slow to clot) that cause bleeding into the joint.

 How is osteoarthritis diagnosed?

-To diagnose a patient with osteoarthritis, the appropriate doctor must perform a clinical examination, where he can check the affected joint and thus detect tenderness, inflammation, redness or the state of flexibility.
-In order to obtain images of the joint, x-rays or magnetic resonance imaging (MRI) may be performed.
+To diagnose a patient with osteoarthritis, the appropriate physician will perform a clinical examination, examining the affected joint for tenderness, swelling, redness, and flexibility.
+X-rays or magnetic resonance imaging (MRI) may be used to obtain images of the joint.

 • RM: An MRI is not usually necessary to diagnose osteoarthritis, but it helps provide more information in complex cases.